openpheno/OpenPheno/README.md

 - **Submit Your Contribution**:
 Create a pull request with your executable files, model weights, requirments, test samples, and documentation.
 Developers should package the files prepared according to the above guidelines into a `.zip` or `.tar.gz` format and e-mail them to openpheno@phenotrait.com.
-The uploaded content must include:

 - **Platform Checks**: